-- "Modern and functional, the 2012 Dodge Durango's cabin has been designed with family-style versatility in mind.
-Regardless of trim level, the design is attractive and features upscale materials." -- Edmunds (2012)
+- "Modern and functional, the 2014 Dodge Durango's cabin has been designed with families in mind.
+Regardless of trim level, the design is attractive and features upscale materials." -- Edmunds (2014)

-- "The front seats are roomy and comfortable, but the second row has a rather flat cushion (which helps promote a flatter load floor when the seat is folded) and doesn't offer quite as much legroom as roomier rivals.
-The Durango's easily accessed third row, on the other hand, offers a surprising amount of leg- and headroom (even for 6-footers) and is indeed more spacious than the Ford Explorer's." -- Edmunds (2012)
+- "The front seats are roomy and comfortable, but the standard second-row bench has rather flat cushioning (which helps promote a flatter load floor when the seat is folded) and doesn't offer quite as much legroom as roomier rivals.
+The Durango's easily accessed third row, on the other hand, offers a surprising amount of leg- and headroom (even for 6-footers) and is indeed more spacious than the Ford Explorer's." -- Edmunds (2014)

 Next Steps: Dodge Durango

-- Find low financing rates for the Dodge Durango
+- View the best prices for the 2015 Dodge Durango